R.E.D (Tiwa Savage album): Composition

+Critical reception

-Critical receptionR.E.D received mixed reviews from music critics.
+R.E.D received mixed reviews from music critics.
 In a review for 360nobs, Wilfred Okiche characterized the album as "a basic Nigerian pop record" despite it boasting "an interesting concept driven title".
 Okiche also opined that Savage is more grounded on the album and knows who her target audiences are.
-A writer for Pulse Nigeria described the album as a "singer-songwriter’s album through and through" and said it is "personal and organic, fresh and contemporary without being beholden to conformist radio sounds".
+Writing for Pulse Nigeria, Joey Akan described the album as a "singer-songwriter's album through and through" and said it is "personal and organic, fresh and contemporary without being beholden to conformist radio sounds".